Ashton-L/Ashton-L/README.md

 Welcome to my cybersecurity portfolio!

-I am a recent Cybersecurity and Information Assurance graduate looking to consistently expand and display my skillset.
+I am a recent Cybersecurity and Information Assurance graduate looking to break into the industry.
+In order to prepare myself the best way possible, I have decided to put together this portfolio not only to demonstrate my skills but also as a way to continue to develop my skills in various areas.

-My recent focus has been on Python scripting.

 <h2>Scripting Projects:</h2>